 The mission of Bikes for the World is to make affordable, good quality used bicycles available to low-income people in developing countries.
 These donated bikes provide better transport for work, education, and health care.
-Bikes for the World also generates additional skilled employment in bike repair and maintenance overseas, and provides satisfying environmental and humanitarian service opportunities for volunteers locally in the DC Metro region.
+Bikes for the World also generates additional skilled employment in bike repair and maintenance overseas, and provides satisfying environmental and humanitarian service opportunities for volunteers locally in the Washington, DC Metro region.

 After years of bouncing around borrowed spaces, which included warehouses, a barn, a shopping mall and even a prison, we finally set down more permanent roots.
 In 2017 we signed a lease for a warehouse in Rockville, Maryland.
 Combining our office and warehouse space improved our operational efficiency and allowed us to open our workshop more frequently to volunteers, who keep a steady supply of spare parts for our overseas partners.
 We’re also thrilled to provide a strong volunteer base in the community.